Portugal. The Man: Activism

-In July 2018 during shows in Oregon, Portugal.
+In August 2017, Portugal.
+The Man donated all proceeds from its Charlottesville, Virginia show to the Charlottesville Area Community Foundation in response to the Unite the Right rally which preceded the vehicular homicide of activist Heather Heyer.
+In May 2018, the band canceled a planned appearance on the Australian TV program, Sunrise, after racist statements made by guest panelist Prue MacSween caused controversy.
+In July 2018, during shows in Oregon, Portugal.
 The Man helped raise mental health awareness in partnership with Logan Lynn's public advocacy campaign, Keep Oregon Well.
-The band is also a partner with the non-profit organization, HeadCount, which seeks to promote "participation in democracy" often by helping concertgoers register to vote.
+The band is a partner with the non-profit organization, HeadCount, whose goal is to promote "participation in democracy" often by helping concertgoers register to vote.
 In September 2018, the band helped raise $20,000 for a benefit supporting Noise For Now in Birmingham, Alabama.

-In 2019, the band received the Legend Award at that year's Native American Music Awards in Niagara Falls, New York.
-In January 2020, the group was honored with the Public Sector Leadership Award from the National Congress of American Indians at a banquet in Washington, D.C.
-Both awards were given in recognition of the band's activism and advocacy for Indigenous rights, including for the land acknowledgement ceremonies that took place before every show on the group's international tour.
+In 2019, the band received the Legend Award at the Native American Music Awards in Niagara Falls, New York.
+In January 2020, it was honored with the Public Sector Leadership Award from the National Congress of American Indians at a banquet in Washington, D.C.
+Both awards were given in recognition of the band's activism and advocacy for Indigenous rights, including for the land acknowledgement statements which were made before every show on the group's international tour.
 Also in early 2020, Portugal.
 The Man founded the PTM Foundation, a non-profit charitable organization that primarily focuses on funding causes related to Indigenous peoples' communities.
 The organization also aims to work toward the improvement of mental health issues, environmental issues, disability rights, and human rights through advocacy, philanthropy, community involvement, and increased awareness.
-In response to the Matanuska-Susitna Borough School District board voting to remove five "controversial" books from the school curriculum in May 2020, the organization offered to buy those books for any student in the district who requested copies.
+In response to the Matanuska-Susitna Borough School District board voting to remove five "controversial" books from the school curriculum in May 2020, the PTM Foundation offered to buy those books for any student in the district who requested copies.
+The foundation raised $93,000 in grants in 2022, which were distributed to 40 different tribes, impact organizations, and community groups.

-Portugal.
-The Man endorsed Bernie Sanders for president in the 2020 Democratic Party presidential primaries, playing at rallies in Iowa and Washington.
+In the 2020 U.S. presidential campaign, the band endorsed Vermont Senator Bernie Sanders in the Democratic Party presidential primaries and played at Iowa rallies of his in Sioux City and Ames and one in Tacoma, Washington.

+In 2021 John and Zoe Gourley’s daughter Frances was diagnosed with a rare disease called DHDDS.
+The band launched a second charitable foundation at that time, Frances Changed My Life, and began raising awareness and funding to support research and treatment for Frances and other kids and families navigating rare diseases.